Xblue707/PawnifyEngine/README.md

 ## To do list (feel free to submit a PR if you want to contribute)

+In order of difficulty:
 * Playing premoves
+* Improving UI (problems: basic design, choppy animations etc.)
 * Toggling of different themes
-* Improving UI (problems: basic design, choppy animations etc.)
 * Account system + fully working backend
 * Hosting on an online server for better experience